Archive for the ‘weight loss’ Category

 Saturday, February 27th, 2010

-Kathy’s Success Can Be Yours Too
+Kathy’s Weight Loss Success Can Be Yours Too

 At age 65, Kathy Keller is more active than many people half her age.
 Although recently retired, she rarely takes time to pause.
 Her pursuits include chasing after her energetic 3 year old granddaughter, overseeing a major remodeling project, frequent travel, and almost daily volunteer commitments.